Top 50 Maui Activities & Things To Do

 If you have plans to snorkel while in Maui, booking a snorkel tour to Molokini should not be missed.
 While snorkeling at Molokini Crater, guests can expect to see a vast array of Maui’s marine life.
 There are sea urchins and huge schools of many types of tropical fish.
 It’s also common to see Manta Rays and Hawaiian green sea turtles.
 This site hosts over 100 types of algae, 35 species of coral, Yellow Tang, Parrotfish, Moorish Idols, Raccoon Butterfly Fish, and so much more.

-Since Molokini is a mini volcanic caldera, there is no sand surrounding this snorkel site.
+Since Molokini is a partially-submerged volcanic cone, there is no sand surrounding this snorkel site.
 That means the ocean depth here allows for clear underwater visibility, up to 150 feet.

 Guests can visit Molokini on both morning and afternoon Maui snorkel tours.
 Make sure to book this Maui activity for your next trip to the Valley Isle!